rdemont/dart-generator/README.md

 Generator for flutter/Dart code base on a json with the structure (exemple is file structure.json)

+output will be in forlder
+/busnessObj <- possible change, must be copy only once /busnessObj/gen/ <- business implementation must not be change /databaseObj <- database implementation must not be change

+prerequisit :
+- FK must hase the main table name and end with "Id"
+- PK must be integer autoincrement

 can be made in the openDB with this code and import 'dart:developer';